adamfowleruk/adamfowleruk.github.io/index.md

 - [Level 300 Projects](/level-300): Detailed project based examples.
 'Real world' projects, or as near as I can make them, linking level 200 activities together for a defined outcome

 This should provide a range of material suitable for all levels.

+There is also a [publicly readable Miro board](https://miro.com/app/board/uXjVOMUTxfc=/) for this blog and all the topics and how-tos covered.

 All material on this website is licensed under Creative Commons Zero license version 1.0.
 This allows all code samples or